10-2-pursuit/lab-intro-to-express-response/README.md

 **Thought questions**
 - What characters are allowed in a URL?
+A - Z , a - z, 0 - 9, $-_.+! *'()
-- What happens if you try to create a URL `/tim gunn`
+- What happens if you try to create a URL `/tim gunn` it will automatically replace a space to %20
-- Is there a difference between `/timgunn` and `/TimGunn` and `/tim/gunn`?
+- Is there a difference between `/timgunn` and `/TimGunn` and `/tim/gunn`? yes, first two will give same result, but last one will give an error.
-- If you have a phrase like `Here's looking at you, kid`, how do you deal with the `'` in `Here's`?
+- If you have a phrase like `Here's looking at you, kid`, how do you deal with the `'` in `Here's`? put backslash
 <hr />

 **Choose Some Catchphrases to build routes**